the-lstv/LinuxJS/README.md

 ---

-Note that this is not hardware/bytecode emulation.<br>
+Note that this is not hardware/bytecode/kernel emulation.<br>
 The system is rewritten entirely in vanilla JavaScript.
-You could say that this is a "port" of Linux into JavaScript.<br>
+You could say that this is a ""port"" of Linux into JavaScript.<br>
-BUT, also note that this is not just any simple "simulator" - the goal is to have a cross-compatible and fully functional environment, which emulates a real Linux machine as closely as possible.
+BUT, also note that this is not just any simple "simulator" - the goal is to have a fully functional environment which follows Linux behaviour as closely as possible with the same results, down to the tiny details.

 I would go as far as to say that this is one of the, if not **THE most accurate** Linux system simulation ever made.<br>
-It also has some practical uses!!
+It also has some practical uses, making it even more unique!

 Its accuracy and ability to execute bash can be confirmed/benchmarked by running the original, unmodified neofetch command, straight from the oficial neofetch repo!<br>
 Yes, all that can be done with just pure JS!<br>